Menu

 Separate (non-marital) property is any property owned by the spouses before the marriage or received as a gift or inheritance during the marriage.
 Generally, each party gets to keep their separate property, unless that property has been combined with marital property or is used in such a way that it takes on the legal status of marital property.
 An example of a situation where separate property is combined with marital property, rendering the whole marital property, is when money earned in during the marriage is deposited in a bank account holding money earned before the marriage.
 This is referred to as “commingling”.

 Real property is land and anything permanently attached it, such as a house or other buildings.
 If real property was purchased during the marriage, it will generally be considered marital property, even if only one spouse's name is on the deed.
 If the parties cannot agree on who will receive the real property, the court may order that it be sold and the money from the sale divided fairly between the parties.
 Often, one party will buy out the other by giving them what they would have gotten if the property had been sold.
 Sometimes, the court may order a party to refinance the mortgage to extinguish the other party’s financial obligation to pay the debt.
+Call Fair Price Lawyers today at (801) 999-0104 for a consultation with a Utah family law attorney.

 Generally, personal property is property that can be moved.
 This includes things like cars, jewelry, tools, equipment, furniture, and other household goods.
 If the property has a legal title, such as a car or boat, and it was purchased during the marriage, it will generally be considered marital property, even if only one spouse's name is on the title.
 Generally, courts favor a division of personal property that helps each party set up a separate home.
 For example, if two bedroom sets were acquired during the marriage, the court will view it as inequitable to give both bedroom sets to one party.
+Call Fair Price Lawyers today at (801) 999-0104 for a consultation with a Utah family law attorney.

 Retirement accounts and pension plans includes any of the following: defined benefit plans, defined contribution plans, 401(k) plans, state and federal government retirement or pension plans, private employer benefits, and some military retirement benefits.
 Retirement and pension plans may be regulated by federal and state law and by policies of the plan administrator.
 As a general rule, anything contributed to a retirement or pension plan by either party from the date of the marriage to the date of the divorce is considered marital property.